lucaong/wheels-class/README.md

 // The subclass also stores a reference to the superclass Cat._superclass === Animal // => true

-// And the instance stores a reference to the parent prototype nyan._parent === Animal.prototype // => true
 ```

 Include, augment and reopen